Access Azure App Configuration using access keys

 Disable access key authentication

-Disabling access key authentication will delete all access keys.
-If any running applications are using access keys for authentication, they will begin to fail once access key authentication is disabled.
-Enabling access key authentication again will generate a new set of access keys and any applications attempting to use the old access keys will still fail.
+Disabling access key authentication deletes all access keys.
+If any running applications are using access keys for authentication, they'll begin to fail once access key authentication is disabled.
+Only requests that are authenticated using Microsoft Entra ID will succeed.
+For more information about using Microsoft Entra ID, see Authorize access to Azure App Configuration using Microsoft Entra ID.
+Enabling access key authentication again generates a new set of access keys and any applications attempting to use the old access keys will still fail.

 Warning